AllenHeartcore/ECE411_UIUC23fa/mp2/README.rst

 your design can successfully run larger sequences of instructions.
 No partial credit will be given for this larger test code but it will not test corner cases as thoroughly as the targeted tests.

-Additionally, **certain tests may be withheld from you until the CP1 and Final due-dates**.
+**Certain tests will be withheld from you until the CP1 and Final due-dates**.
 This means that you should not treat earlier autograding runs as your verification effort. **You must verify your own design.**